-After completing higher education, we choose the career of our choice and aspire to settle in them for our entire lives.
-However, after plodding for over two decades in the chosen career path, some of us feel that life has become mundane.
-Thereafter, we start looking at other options such as a career change or beginning a new venture that can support one’s passion.
-The other reasons seeking for a job shift could be stagnation, sheer boredom, and even the absence of challenge.
+After plodding for over two decades in the chosen career path, life can become mundane and the need to look at alternatives such as a career change or beginning a new venture to support our passion.
+The other reasons for job shift could be stagnation, sheer boredom, and absence of challenges.
 According to a study published recently in The International Journal of Ageing and Human Development despite the challenges, late-life career changes often result in a positive emotional outlook.
-We bring to you a few guidelines to follow while considering a midlife career change.
+Here are few guidelines to follow while considering a midlife career change.

-Choose your passion: If a person is highly passionate about pursuing a hobby as a career, it is a great thing to do in his/her midlife.
-These days, many IT professionals are quitting regular jobs in order to follow their passions in their midlife.
+Choose your passion: If you are highly passionate about pursuing a hobby as a career, it is a great thing to do in midlife.
+Many IT professionals are quitting regular jobs to follow their passions in midlife.
 Some working professionals are turning towards entrepreneurship, while others are trying their hands on becoming chefs, beauticians, apparel designers and other creative pursuits.

-Prepare yourself: If you’re considering a job change, then you should gather the skills required for the new job.
+Prepare yourself: If you’re considering a job change, then gather the skills required for the new job.
 Take up a regular or an online course if required.
-Read up a lot about the new job, its demands and scope in the market.
+Read about the new job, its demands and scope in the market.
 Be sure of what you want to do and what is it you want to achieve.

-Keep savings: While considering a midlife career change, one of the important things that has to be kept in mind is strong financial backing.
-Until a person is established in the new work atmosphere it may take some time.
-Start saving money from early working years to prepare for possible career changes in the future, even if you do not desire it at that point.
+Keep savings: While considering a midlife career change, consider strong financial backing.
+Save money from early working years to prepare for possible career changes in the future, even if you do not desire it at that point.